yuqingwwang/yuqingwwang/README.md

 # 💫 About Me:

-Hey there, I code in Python & JavaScript and teach Data Science (and Data Viz) at Le Wagon.
+Hey there, welcome to my page.
+I code in Python & JavaScript and teach Data Science (and Data Viz) at Le Wagon.

 A proud member of Founders and Coders Cohort 28